Gui-JVale/cs-core/docs/software-architecture/architecture-evaluation.md

 ### Outputs of ATAM

-In preparation for an ATAM exercise, the project's decision ,akers must prepate the following:
+In preparation for an ATAM exercise, the project's decision makers must prepare the following:

 - _A concise presentation of the architecture_
 - _Articulation of the business goals._